The Ultimate Guide to Buying Off the Plan

-When you complete your walk-through of the property prior to settlement, make sure to note all issues and problems and discuss them with the developer – this walk-through is similar to a ‘rental inspection’ prior to renting where you can walk through the property and highlight any issues.
+When you complete your walk-through of the property prior to settlement, make sure to note all issues and problems and discuss them with the developer – this walk-through is similar to a ‘rental inspection’ prior to renting, where you can walk through the property and highlight any issues.

-For everyone: Highlighting issues and communicating clearly with your developer and builder is important.
+Highlighting issues and communicating clearly with your developer and builder is important.
 Make sure the builder and developer are aware of any issues so they are able to resolve them with maximum efficiency and minimum delay.

-Disclaimer: The information published on this website are of a general nature only and does not consider your personal objectives, financial situation or particular needs and should be constituted as financial or legal advise.
+Disclaimer: The information published on this website are of a general nature only and does not consider your personal objectives, financial situation or particular needs and should be constituted as financial or legal advice.
 We make no warranty as to the accuracy, completeness or reliability of the information, nor do we accept any liability or responsibility arising in any way from omissions or errors contained in the content.
 We strongly recommend that you obtain independent advice before you act on the content.